 5. The Psychology of Money

 In today’s world, money is what matters in everybody’s life.
 He explains how the greediness of a person can risk their lives, and envy emotions make unsuccessful decisions in your life.
 All the decisions regarding money must be wise and have to be thought well before proceeding.
+Moreover, Morgan Housel has shared 19 short stories to illustrate the strange ways we think about money in his book.
+It is one of the best books to read for students who are interested in making money through various ways.

 • Author: Morgan Housel